Call for Abstracts and Artworks

 Link 2021 accepts submissions into the following categories:

-Practice-oriented research proposal by artists, designers, researchers and educators
+Practice-oriented research proposal by artists, designers, practitioners, researchers and educators

 Master and PhD ongoing projects: practice-oriented research in the field of Art and Design